jag82/dev/chapters/bash.md

 ## Other

 FYI, http://www.etalabs.net/sh_tricks.html is a nifty collection of the cruft necessary to fight the oddities and incompatibilities of bourne shells, sh.

+## History

+`~/.bash_history` contains a list of recently used commands.
+If you type `ctrl+R` from the commandline you can search through this list for matches.